Soft Skills for Every Developer, Designer and QA Tester

 Employees that display culture fit are expected to have greater job satisfaction and heightened job performance.
 If a candidate will easily mesh with the company culture, this means that they are more likely to stay longer in the organization.

 These are pretty much harder to define and evaluate.
-But human resource specialists can strategically ask questions that can provide them hints if the necessary soft skills for developers, designers, and QA testers are present.
+But human resource specialists can strategically ask questions that can provide them hints if the necessary soft skills are present.

 Practical ways to develop soft skills for developers, designers and QA testers